jpampuero/sbiemlab/README.md

 achieve adequate numerical resolution of the rupture process zone, otherwise you will obtain numerical noise, notably in the slip rate histories.
 SBIEMLAB gives limited warning about numerical resolution.
-You are responsible of setting the grid spacing according to the usual criteria (e.g. reference above).
+You are responsible for setting the grid spacing according to the usual criterion: several grid points within the process zone size, defined as the zone between the rupture front and the end of weakening where slip = Dc (e.g. see reference above).

 The SBIEM implemented here assumes periodicity along the fault, beyond the limits of the modelled fault segment.
 Stresses propagating at the S wave speed